Ždírec nad Doubravou: Etymology

 The name Ždírec is derived from the Old Czech word žďářit, which means "to remove the forest with fire" (slash-and-burn).
-It refers to the method used during colonization to create space for newly established settlements.
+It refers to the method used during colonisation to create space for newly established settlements.

 Geography

 Ždírec nad Doubravou is located about 19 km northeast of Havlíčkův Brod and 35 km northeast of Jihlava.
 The town proper lies in the Upper Sázava Hills, but most of the municipal territory lies in the Iron Mountains.
 The highest point is the hill Barchanec at 624 m above sea level.

 The town is situated on the right bank of the Doubrava River.
-The municipal territory lies in the Iron Mountains and Žďárské vrchy protected landscape areas.
+The municipal territory lies in the protected landscape areas of Železné hory and Žďárské vrchy.

 History

 The first written mention of Ždírec nad Doubravou is from 1399.
-It was probably founded shortly before, during the colonization of the area.
+It was probably founded shortly before, during the colonisation of the area.
 For centuries, it was a small village administered as a part of the Přibyslav estate, and since 1677 as part of the Polná estate.

 The worst tragedy in the history of Ždírec nad Doubravou took place on 9 May 1945, when it was damaged by a Red Army raid and dozens of inhabitants were killed.
 In the second half of the 20th century, the village began to be expanded, and the number of inhabitants grew.
 In 2000, Ždírec nad Doubravou was promoted to a town.